 The workshop is planned to be held in October 2021, dates to be determined.
 Please stay tuned for future updates.

 Supporting agencies: UK Met Office, the GCOS-GOOS-WCRP Ocean Observations Physics and Climate Panel (OOCP), and the WCRP Climate and Ocean Variability, Predictability, and Change (CLIVAR) Project

-Call for Abstracts The call for abstracts for talks and posters has opened and will close on 22nd May 2020.
+Call for Abstracts The call for abstracts for talks and posters has opened and has been closed on 22nd May 2020.
 For abstract submission, please fill in this Abstract Submission Form and send to Maria Hood.
 Participation is limited to 70 people.
 The agenda will be finalized in late June and general registration will be open in July.
 Please note that priority for attendance will be given to participants who have submitted an abstract.
 Participants are expected to be self-funded.
 A limited amount of funding is available.
 See the call for abstracts opening on 20 April for more details.

 - Explore the use of emerging observation-based estimates of large-scale energy and water transports in model evaluation, assessment and development

 - Assess the current capability of the ocean observing system to constrain changes in heat and freshwater storage and identify priority areas for new observations

 - Assess the current state of heat and freshwater conservation in Earth system and climate models

 The workshop will explore the utility of emerging observation-based estimates of Earth’s large-scale heat and freshwater transports to aid understanding climate model simulations by bringing together expertise from both the observational and modelling communities.
 A central aim is to develop a suite of metrics for routine use in climate model assessment and development to promote increased fidelity in simulations of the energy and water cycles and to help address long-standing climate model biases.